-FEIJOADA is a Brazilian black bean and pork stew served with white rice, farofa (toasted cassava flour), couve a mineira (pan-fried collard greens), and orange slices.
+FEIJOADA is a Brazilian black bean stew with pork cuts served with white rice, farofa (toasted cassava flour), couve a mineira (pan-fried collard greens), and orange slices.
 It is the national dish of my home country, Brazil.
 Our feijoada recipe can be made 3 ways: on the stovetop, in the slow cooker, and in the pressure cooker.
 So come along and learn from this Brazilian native and chef just how to make the best feijoada that you will ever have!
+WATCH OUR QUICK VIDEO!

 If you love black beans and pork, you’ll go cuckoo crazy for feijoada.
 It’s hearty, comforting, and full of soul… It is THE soul food of Brazil.